The-Known-Galaxy/archives/jedi/outer_rim_territories/belsavis/belsavis.md

 # Introduction

 Belsavis, also known by the name of Plawal, is a planet located in the Ninth Quadrant Bozhnee sector.
 It is in the Outer Rim territories at the end of the Belsavis run.
 The planet orbits two suns and has three moons in its orbit too.
 Belsavis has a planet rotation period of 25 hours with a 412 day orbital period.
 Belsavis is a cold terrestrial planet that includes glaciers and tropical rift valleys.
-While the native species on the planet is the Mluki, multiple species have immigrated to Belsavis such as Humans, Duros, HoíDin and even the former occupant Rakata species.
+While the native species on the planet is the Mluki, multiple species have immigrated to Belsavis such as Humans, Duros, Ho‚ÄôDin and even the former occupant Rakata species.

 # Section 1

 While the exact date of the planet's discovery is a mystery to historians, Belsavis' earliest recording was during the Infinite Empire reign of the Rakata species.
 They used the planet as a prison colony placing dangerous prisoners around the galaxy there, making their imprisonments last a millennium.
 It was around the year 5000 BBY that the planet had entered an ice age, the inhabitants of the planet had to take refuge in three volcanic rifts for survival.